josefiaaa/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+    The DOM stands for Document Object Model.
+It’s the bridge between our HTML and the browser.

 2. What is an event?
+    Events are reactions from JavaScript that can make HTML elements do something.

 3. What is an event listener?
+    An event listener attaches an event handler on an element and recognizes when the user does something specific.
+Depending on the event, the browser will respond in a certain way.

 4. Why would we convert a NodeList into an Array?
+    Although NodeLists have array-like properties, you cannot use array methods on them.
+Converting it into an array will allow us to manipulate the data.

 5. What is a component?
+    A component is a reusable and adjustable set of instructions.

 ### Git Set up